Oudomxay province: Demographics

 The population of the province according to the 2015 census is 307,622.

-The exact proportions of the approximately 14 different ethnic groups living in Oudomxay are still not precisely known.
-According to the province administration, the following estimations can be assumed; Khmu (among them Khmu Lu, Khmu Khong, Khmu Am, Khmu Bit) 60–80%, Lao Loum 25%, Hmong (among them Hmong Khao, Hmong Dam und Hmong lai) 15%.
-Minor ethnic groups living in the province include Akha, Phouthai (Thai Dam & Thai Khao), Phou Noy (Phou Xang, Phou Kongsat, Phou Nhot), Lao Houy (also „Lenten“), Phouan, Ly, Yang, Ikho and Ho.
+According to the province administration, the following estimations regarding the proportions of the approximately 14 ethnic groups living in Oudomxay can be assumed; Khmu (among them Khmu Lu, Khmu Khong, Khmu Am, Khmu Bit) 60–80%, Lao Loum 25%, Hmong (among them Hmong Khao, Hmong Dam und Hmong lai) 15%.
+Other ethnic groups living in the province include Akha, Phouthai (Thai Dam & Thai Khao), Phou Noy (Phou Xang, Phou Kongsat, Phou Nhot), Lao Houy (also „Lenten“), Phouan, Ly, Yang, Ikho and Ho.

 Economy

 Oudomxay has deposits of salt, bronze, zinc, antimony, brown coal, kaolin and iron deposits.
 Attempts to control poppy cultivation in the province have been made through the Narcotics Crop Control Project, formulated in the 1990s.
-The extremely limited accessibility of the mountain villages additionally impedes economic development of rural regions.
-Approximately 40,000 hectares of land are cultivated in Oudomxay, with rice being the main crop.